The stability and energy exchange mechanism of divergent states with real energy: Physical Laws in a Divergent State

-Eigenstates of arbitrary energy have been confirmed to be divergent.
-So, what's the mean of divergence?
-It doesn't make sense to interpret it by probability directly.
-Comparing eigenfunctions of DS and CS, the biggest distinction is that the former is divergent, and the latter is convergent.
-While the one of them is stable, the other is unstable.
-So it's secure to conclude that divergent wavefunction at least suggests the state is unstable.
-Lots of Simulated calculation reveal that it should experience two possible process from DS to CS. (\romannumeral1), The energy remain unchanged, and self-tuning proceeds at inner DS to reach a more stable state, which is achieved by adjusting coefficient $B_j$ to increase the size of $\Delta{x}$.
-This happens at $\alpha$ state; (\romannumeral2), The state exchanges energy with outside to reach a more stable state, which is achieved by adjusting energy to get a bigger $\Delta{x}$.
-This happens at $\beta$ state.
-DS will experience self-tuning and exchanging energy with outside to reach CS.
-It is obviously that the size of $\Delta{x}$ is closely related to the stability of the state.
+It does not make sense to interpret the divergence directly by probability which has been proven by various experiments, but the essence remains unclear\cite{AdlerBassi-24}.
+Comparing the eigenfunction of the divergent state and the convergent state, the biggest distinction is that the former is divergent, and the latter is convergent, and meanwhile, one of them is stable, and the other is unstable.
+Thus, we can comfortably conclude that the divergent wave function at least suggests the state is unstable.
+It should experience two possible processes from a divergent unstable state to a convergent stable state. (\romannumeral1) The energy remains unchanged, and the divergent state will self-tune to reach the more stable state, which is achieved by adjusting the coefficient $B_0$(or $A_0$) to increase the size of $\Delta{x}$, which happens at the $\alpha$ state; (\romannumeral2) The state exchanges energy with the outside to reach a more stable state, which is achieved by adjusting the energy to get a bigger $\Delta{x}$, which happens at the $\beta$ state.
+A divergent unstable state will experience self-tuning and exchange energy with the outside to reach a convergent stable state.
+It is obvious that the size of $\Delta{x}$ is closely related to the stability of the state.